 The shark weighed 32 pounds and was 80 inches long.

 - Metric is used in text only if circumstances call for it—such as scientific usage, parks with a high number of international visitors, or a specific request by a park.

 - In running text, the English measure is first; the metric is abbreviated and in parentheses.
 Set metric in lowercase roman, use one space between the figure and the metric unit.
 Periods are not used with the metric abbreviation.
 Abbreviated symbol is always singular.

 At 20,320 feet (6,194 m) Mount McKinley is North America’s highest peak.

-measurements on maps and charts Name of topographic feature in italics; measurements in roman; no comma between thousands; no space between numeral and symbol; no period after the abbreviation; and no comma between thousands.
+measurements on maps and charts Name of topographic feature in italics; measurements in roman; no space between numeral and symbol; no period after the abbreviation; and no comma between thousands.